Vauxhall Big Six: Model GY/GL

 The GY/GL or Twenty Five replaced the BX/BY in 1937 being first shown at the 1936 London Motor Show.
 The GL code was for the long wheelbase version.
 Although the chassis had the same wheelbase options as the outgoing model it was completely new and featured cross-braced spacing members for extra rigidity.
 It was the last car chassis to be designed by Vauxhall.
 Steel wheels replaced the wires and the front suspension was now independent using torsion bars.
 Lockheed hydraulic brakes with a dual-circuit for safety were used.
-The engine was extensively altered and its capacity increased to 3215cc.
-The change was achieved by extending the stroke to 101.6mm and decreasing the bore to 81.9mm the effect of which was to put the car into the lower 25 hp tax bracket.
+The engine was extensively altered and its capacity increased to 3215 cc.
+The change was achieved by extending the stroke to 101.6 mm and decreasing the bore to 81.9 mm, the effect of which was to put the car into the lower 25 hp tax bracket.
 The 4-speed gearbox was carried over and in 1938 gained synchromesh on first gear.
 Also for 1938 the car came as standard with a heater and the Pedomatic starting system was dropped.

-Authorised bodies included a standard saloon by Vauxhall (GBP298), a Tickford foursome coupé (GBP365), Wingham cabriolet by Martin Walker (GBP400), Sports Saloon by Grosvenor (GBP345), Continental saloon by Connaught (GBP498) and Limousine by Grosvenor (GBP575).
+Authorised bodies included a standard saloon by Vauxhall (GBP298), a Tickford foursome coupé (GBP365), Wingham cabriolet by Martin Walker (GBP400), Sports Saloon by Grosvenor (GBP345), Continental saloon by Connaught (GBP498), and a Limousine by Grosvenor (GBP575).